-Business plan objective 2021/22 Target Owner Equality, Diversity and Inclusion measure Performance Current result/RAG Notes EP Ensure meaningful and inclusive community engagement on policing and crime issues.
+Equality, Diversity and Performance Business plan objective 2021/22 Target Owner Inclusion measure Current result/RAG Notes EP5 Ensure meaningful and inclusive community engagement on policing and crime issues.
 Consultation and engagement plan in place within Policing and Crime and VRU.
 Engagement Plan in place.
 Target to complete all actions within the Plan by 31st March 2022 Head of Policing and Crime Collect diversity data on Police and Crime Plan engagement - target is to ensure that the consultation is reflective of the population of West Yorkshire and this is done by 30th November 2021.
-R E E N On track Busy timetable of engagement for both Mayor and DMPC including Call for Evidence about Keeping Women and Girls Safe, the Women and Girls Roundtable, and community engagement on the new Police and Crime Plan.
+R E E Busy timetable of engagement for both Mayor and DMPC including Call for Evidence about Keeping Women and Girls Safe, the Women and Girls Roundtable, and community engagement on the new Police and Crime Plan.
 Diversity of respondents to the online survey is being monitored and action taken as a result.